danahynes/APOD-Linux/README.md

 **DO NOT USE SUDO TO INSTALL!**

-There is a bug in set-wallpaper that causes it to try and delete your install folder if run as sudo.
+There is a bug in *set-wallpaper* that causes it to try and delete everything in your current folder if run as sudo.
+This is because it's looking for an *env* variable that is not set.
 Bad, right?
 WTF!!!
 Installing without sudo seems to work.
 The install script will warn you if you use sudo, so you should be OK.

 # Uninstalling